-Updated on February 18, 2016 02:56AM by Admin
+Updated on April 30, 2020 07:10AM by Admin

 For example, you can associate many contacts to a single customer, or many projects to a single customer.
 Some apps allow only a single association.
-For example a sales opportunity can only have a single customer (although that customer can be linked to many opportunities).
+For instance, a sales opportunity can only have a single customer (although that customer can be linked to many opportunities).
 We have a feature called the “360 degrees” views, which lets you see all associated objects within the system for any given object.

-How many Objects can I link to?
+How many objects can I link to?

-As stated above, there is no restriction for objects to be linked, but right now you can link to an object of every type like leads, customers, items, target lists etc..,
+As stated above, there is no restriction for objects to be linked, but right now you can link to an object of every type like leads, customers, items, target lists, and many more.

-Activities association with Objects
+Activities association with Object

-But, you get the option to add additional associations with the log call.
+- But, you get the option to add additional associations with the log call.

-Associated objects shown as following image:
+- Associated objects are shown as the following image:

 Where else are these activities available?